| || member for 3 years, 9 months, 19 days|

 As we all know, families separate, moving on to distant locations.
 Find A Grave enables us to link families together in these cyber cemeteries, thanks to hundreds of volunteer memorial creators and photographers.
 As you can see on this profile, I have only created half of the memorials I manage.
 The rest of them were graciously transferred to me by those who originally created memorials for my family and to them I am deeply grateful.

-Of course, Find A Grave requires that we know where are ancestors are buried in order to create memorials on this web site, thus, the further we go back the fewer memorials we each have because we do not know where those ancestors are interred.
-However, there are known burial locations for at least two of our ancestors that go waaaaay, way back.
+Of course, Find A Grave requires that we know where are ancestors are buried in order to create memorials on this web site, thus, the further we go back the fewer memorials we each have because we do not know where those early ancestors are interred.
+However, there are known burial locations for at least two of my ancestors that go waaaaay, way back.
 You might want to visit their memorials:

 Find A Grave statement regarding headstones: